Member tool: CIPD Buddy AI AI

 Essential points

-• There is no single piece of legislation that governs the use of technology in an employment context, and employers should be aware of the principles set out across a patchwork of legislation and case law.
+• There is no single piece of legislation that governs the use of AI and technology in an employment context.
+Instead, employers need to be aware of the principles set out across a patchwork of legislation and case law.

 To continue reading, log in or become a member